Duke Charles Louis Frederick of Mecklenburg

-Duke Charles Louis Frederick of Mecklenburg-Strelitz (23 February 1708 – 5 June 1752) was a member of the Strelitz branch of the House of Mecklenburg.
-He was the father to Charlotte, Queen of the United Kingdom and Hanover and Adolphus Frederick IV, Duke of Mecklenburg-Strelitz.
+Duke Charles Louis Frederick of Mecklenburg-Strelitz (23 February 1708 – 4 June 1752) was a member of the Strelitz branch of the House of Mecklenburg.
+He was the father of Queen Charlotte of the United Kingdom and Hanover and Duke Adolphus Frederick IV of Mecklenburg-Strelitz.

 He was styled as the Prince of Mirow (Prinz von Mirow).
-He was not a reigning Duke of Mecklenburg-Strelitz, unlike his father and son.
+He was not a reigning Duke of Mecklenburg-Strelitz, unlike his father and two of his sons.

 Life

-Charles was born in Strelitz, the second son and youngest child of Adolphus Frederick II, reigning Duke of Mecklenburg-Strelitz.
-His mother, Princess Christiane Emilie of Schwarzburg-Sondershausen, was the third wife of his father.
+Charles was born in Strelitz on 23 February 1708, the second son and youngest child of Adolphus Frederick II, Duke of Mecklenburg-Strelitz (1658–1708).
+His mother, Princess Christiane Emilie of Schwarzburg-Sondershausen (1681–1751), was the third wife of his father.
 Charles had one half-brother and one surviving half-sister, the children of his father's first marriage.
 He also had one full sister at the time of his birth, but she died as an infant when Charles was less than one year old.

 Charles's father died when he was only three months old.
-His half-brother succeeded their father as Adolphus Frederick III, Duke of Mecklenburg-Strelitz, whereas Charles, as the younger son, inherited the commandries of Mirow and Nemerow.
-It was to the estate of Mirow that Charles's mother retired upon the death of her husband, and it was here that Charles was raised.
+His half-brother succeeded their father as Adolphus Frederick III, whereas Charles, as the younger son, inherited the commanderies of Mirow and Nemerow.
+Charles's mother retired to the estate of Mirow upon the death of her husband, and Charles was raised there.
 He later attended the University of Greifswald in Pomerania.

 In keeping with the custom of the times, Charles set out on a Grand tour of Europe in 1726, aged 18.
 He played the transverse flute well, and made it one of the aims of the tour to improve his knowledge and skill in music.
-After visiting Geneva, Italy and France he went to Vienna and briefly entered the service of the Holy Roman Emperor as a Lieutenant Colonel before returning to Mirow.
+After visiting Geneva, Italy and France, he went to Vienna and briefly entered the service of the Holy Roman Emperor as a Lieutenant Colonel before returning to Mirow.

-After leaving the Army, Charles lived with his family in the castle of Mirow, spending most of his time managing his estates and attending to the education of his children.
+After leaving the Army, Charles lived with his family in the castle of Mirow, managing his estates and attending to the education of his children.
 He lived at Mirow until his death there at the age of 44.

-When his older half-brother, Adolphus Frederick III, died in December 1752 without a male heir, Charles Louis Frederick's son Adolf Friedrich was made the next Duke of Mecklenburg-Strelitz, reigning as Adolf Friedrich IV.
+When his older half-brother, Adolphus Frederick III, died in December 1752 without a male heir, Charles's son Adolf Friedrich succeeded as the next Duke of Mecklenburg-Strelitz, reigning as Adolphus Frederick IV.